Rezowan-Ferdous/clever-pioneer/content/authors/admin/_index.md

     summary: |
       CGPA: 3.48/4.0

        Developed a deep learning-based student attendance system by creating a novel facial dataset and optimizing a model using MTCNN and VGG16 architectures.
-Integrated the final system into a real-world test environment via a custom API..
+Integrated the final system into a real-world test environment via a custom API.
   - area: BSc in Information and Communication Engineering
     institution: Bangladesh University of Professionals
     date_start: 2015-01-01